ShawnWalker/shawnwalker.github.io/_posts/2016-07-12-Restructuring-Accumulo-Internals_part_2.markdown

 * Actor tier: Actors work with models and coordinate state-based changes affecting one or more model.
-Actors may either poll models for changes, or receive notification via events or the (Observer pattern)[https://en.wikipedia.org/wiki/Observer_pattern).
+Actors may either poll models for changes, or receive notification via events or the [Observer pattern](https://en.wikipedia.org/wiki/Observer_pattern).

 * Model tier: Models are primarily concerned with maintaining state.
 They expose interfaces to query and modify that state, and emit events or make